Jan Švankmajer: Life and films

 As a trick designer and production designer in Barrandov Studios, he teamed up on the films of Oldřich Lipský (Dinner for Adele, 1977, The Mysterious Castle in the Carpathians, 1981) and Juraj Herz (The Ninth Heart, 1978, Upír z Feratu (The Vampire of Ferat), 1981).
 At the end of his persecution, he filmed two of Poe's short stories, The Fall of the House of Usher and The Pendulum, the Pit and Hope, using themes from the work of Villiers de l'Isle Adam.
 In 1981 Jan and Eva Švankmajer bought a dilapidated castle in Horní Stankov, where they wanted to set up a ceramics workshop.
 Since then, they have been gradually reconstructing the castle and transforming it into a surreal Cabinet of Curiosities, consisting of their own artefacts and various collections of art and natural objects. Švankmajer's collecting is a form of self-therapy, and in addition to found or purchased objects, it includes art from the natural peoples of Africa and Polynesia.

 A retrospective of Švankmajer's films from the 1960s attracted international attention at the 1983 FIFA International Film Festival in Annency.
 He received the Grand Prix and the International Critics' Prize for the Dimensions of Dialogue and the Golden Bear at the Berlinale the same year.
 Terry Gilliam ranks this film among the ten best animated films of all time.
 At home, Švankmajer became a victim of the score settling between the management of Czechoslovak Television and Short Film Prague, and Dimensions of Dialogue was shown to the ideological committee of the Communist Party of Czechoslovakia's Central Committee as a deterrent.
 After that, he was again unable to work at Short Film studios and went to Bratislava, where he made the film Do pivnice (Into the cellar) in 1983.
 In the same year, he published his book Hmat a imaginace (Touch and Imagination) in five copies as a samizdat, summarising the results of his tactile experiments since 1974.
-He managed to secure money abroad for his project Alice, but the studios of Short Film and Barandov were not interested in filming.
+He managed to secure money abroad for his project Alice, but the studios of Short Film and Barrandov were not interested in filming.
 At that time, the state had a monopoly on all film production.
 So he turned to Jaromír Kallista, whom he knew as the producer of Magician's Lantern, and asked him if he would direct the project with him as an independent film.

 He created his first feature-length film Alice, which was made during 1987 almost exclusively in a Swiss production (Condor Films), in 1988.
 The work was a worldwide success and won the Best Animated Feature Award at the Annecy International Animation Film Festival (JICA).
 At the same time, The Dimensions of Dialogue won the Grand Prize for the best film in the festival's history.
 In 1990, he made the political grotesque agitprop film The Death of Stalinism in Bohemia and in 1992 the short work Food, in which he comes to terms with his gastronomic obsessions.